DoubleDeez/MDFramework/README.md

 # How to use MDFramework
 ## Caveats and Assumptions
-MDFramework makes the following assumptions:
+MDFramework makes the following assumptions for certain features:
 * The names of nodes do not change after they've been added to the scene.
 * The names of nodes are unique